As a new or novice welder, it’s tricky to know which size to go for.

 Choosing What Flux Core Wire To Use – 15 Points To Bear In Mind

-Now you have heard the stories of Joe, Andy and Brad you should have a feel for deciding what flux core wire to use, what might be best for your situation and how to go about selecting .030 vs .035 flux core wire.
+Now you’ve heard the stories of Joe, Andy and Brad you should have a feel for deciding what flux core wire to use.
+What might be best for your situation.
+And how to go about selecting .030 vs .035 flux core wire.

 How many Amps are available?

 If your welder has to be set to the max to use .035 flux core wire then your welds will be problematic.
 You’ll only be able to weld in short bursts.
 Because your welder is under powered for the job you’re doing.

 The smaller cheaper flux core welders are designed to be portable, typically take 1 or 2 lb. spools of wire.
 Look for the size of wire in the size of spool your welder will take.

-Thin metals choose .030 flux core wire or thicker metals (around quarter inch and a bit above) choose .035 flux core wire.
+For thin metals choose .030 flux core wire.
+For thicker metals (around quarter inch and a bit above) choose .035 flux core wire.

 Wide and variable could mean you need more filler metal so .035 could be for you if your welder can melt it.

 Particularly if your welder is fully capable of taking both, experiment.
 Similarly one brand of flux core wire may work better regardless of the spec.

 Use .030 flux core wire for 190 Amp and under welders.
 And .035 for welders over that and .045 for 300 Amp welders.

-That said it is also about matching the wire to the metal you're welding.
+That said it’s also about matching the wire to the metal you’re welding.